robohydra/robohydra/documentation/index.md

 RoboHydra usage
 ===============

-To start a RoboHydra server, you call `robohydra` with the configuration file as a parameter.
-The configuration file is a JSON file with the list of plugins to load.
+To start a RoboHydra server, you call `robohydra` with a configuration file as a parameter.
+The RoboHydra configuration file is a JSON file with the list of plugins to load, and SSL information if you want RoboHydra to use the HTTPS protocol when responding to requests.
 A configuration file without any plugins looks like this:

     {"plugins": []}